aamnah/notes/content/drafts/transfer-wordpress-multisite.md

 - I am specifying what SSH key to use in the rsync command so that i don't have to enter any password
 - The first path is the source, the second path is the destination
 - The folder i copied over was `wp-content`

+### transfer database

+This should be as simple as logging in to phpMyAdmin, exporting the database from one end and importing on the other.

+- On the new server, you may have to create a database and user first before importing data to it.
+I tend to use the _create user_ option and then select the \_\_ option to do everything in one go
+- If your database name, database username, or password has changed on the new server, you'll have to update them in `wp-config.php`